TomasKopunec/comp0101-ief/README.md

 # Follow these steps to set up the SDK API:
+- You may need to gain administrative or root access to execute the following code.
 1. **Start the API:**
    - Open a terminal window in the root directory of your project.
    - Execute the script by running:
      ```
+     chmod +x api_start.sh
      ./api_start.sh
      ```